H3npi/fe2_zerlegung_rbk/README.md

-This project is using KFW rescue points.
+This project is using KWF rescue points.

 file: resources/KWF_RP_V2_10_DE.gpx